enormandeau/barque/README.md

   - Number of retained reads per sample at each analysis step with figure
   - Most frequent non-annotated sequences to blast on NCBI nt/nr
   - Species counts for these non-annotated sequences
+  - Sequence groups for cases of multiple hits

 ## Running the pipeline